freevisionsk/freevision-react-contest/CONTEST.md

 ]
 ```

-These options should be offered to user to pick from.
-The action on selecting one of options is not important, but there have to be some action (ie. showing `alert()` with title of selected bird).
+These options should be offered to the user to pick from.
+The action on selecting one of the options is not important, but there has to be some action (ie. showing `alert()` with title of selected bird).

 The `<Omnibar />` component was not written with this command in mind, so you might need to add or even rewrite some parts of it.

 Application itself is standard CRA, so `yarn start` will launch it on port `3000`.

+We wish you good luck and look forward to your solution!